kevinolega/callcentertrainingtips/_posts/2019-04-25-bpo-definition.md

 Here goes.

-Business Process Outsourcing is an opportunity where Filipinos are are able to jobs from Europeans, Australians and Americans because of advantages in cost, quality and skill.
+Business Process Outsourcing is an opportunity where Filipinos are able to jobs from Europeans, Australians , and Americans because of advantages in cost, quality and skill.

-We are taking American jobs because we can provide it at lower cost and at comparable or better quality.
+We are taking American jobs because we can provide it at a lower cost and at comparable or better quality.

 Filipinos grew up with heavy American Cultural influence and can often speak in English very well and as a result, able to sound like an American and easily understand American business processes.